pulumi/docs/pulumi-hugo/themes/default/content/blog/introducing-azure-native-v2/index.md

 While you can immediately start leveraging the improved performance, you may need to make some changes in order to continue using specific Azure API module versions or user assigned identity inputs.
 Use the Pulumi Azure Native Provider documentation within your IDE to determine the explicit API version that is available and fully compatible with your existing deployment.

-The Pulumi Azure Native Provider 2.0 beta is available today for all supported Pulumi programming languages, including TypeScript, Python, .NET, Java, YAML, and Go.
+The Pulumi Azure Native Provider 2.0 beta is available today for Pulumi programs using TypeScript, Python, .NET, and Go.
 To learn more about the Pulumi Azure Native Provider 2.0 and explore its capabilities, check out our [updated documentation](https://www.pulumi.com/registry/packages/azure-native-v2/) and resources.
 We value your feedback and encourage you to reach out in community slack or [open an issue](https://github.com/pulumi/pulumi-azure-native) for any questions or suggestions.

 Try out the Pulumi Azure Native Provider 2.0 beta today and take the next step in your journey with infrastructure as code on Microsoft Azure!